hacking-robot/ht1632c-arduino-web-interface/README.md

 Known Issues
 ------------

-1. Using both blinking and scrolling at the two lines at the same makes the animation a little bit slower the more boards you have.
+1. Using both blinking and scrolling on the two lines at the same makes the animation a little bit slower the more boards you have.

 Future Plans
 ------------